Ravindu987/V-Num/README.md

   - This is not computationally expensive.
 - Localization
   - Achieved using the following image processing techniques.
     - Grayscaling
     - Adaptive Gaussian Thresholding with 25 pixel kernel
     - Noise reduction
     - Dilate to fill small gaps
     - Erode to isolate letters
-  - Contour detection was done
+    - Contour detection
   - Smaller and larger contours were filtered out.
-The aspect ratios were calculated based on dimensions of the plate
+The aspect ratios were calculated based on dimensions of the plate.
   - Using the bounding box of the contour, the character from the original image was cropped out.

 #### 3. Character Recognition